 Rahul is a TV addict who can never get enough of good shows.
 His all-time favorites are 'The Wire', 'Breaking Bad', and 'The Sopranos.'

-What Shows Are Like Jane The Virgin?
+What TV Series Are Like Jane The Virgin?

 We all love a good telenovela and it doesn’t get any better than Jane the Virgin.
 The constant twists and dramatic situations that unfold may seem familiar due to all the overused premises, but it’s entertaining nonetheless.